public-archive-docs/revision_archive/docs/history/america/index.md

 - 2 paragraphs
 - Identify
-	- "A way interpretation A and B differ is..."
+	- "Interpretation A and B differ because..., however..."
 - Explain
-	- "Interpretation A says that..., while interpretation states that..."
+	- "Interpretation A says...,"
+	- "Interpretation B says..."

+!!! example
+	"Interpretation A and B differ because (evidence from interpretation)... interpretation A says that (explaination)..., however, interpretation B says that (explaination)..."

 ##### Explaination